-- i) The SF system hardware and software are to meet the applicable system requirements defined in Section 6; - ii) In lieu of i., the hardware and software may be accompanied by a Product Design Assessment (PDA) issued by ABS.
+- i) The SF system hardware and software are to meet the applicable system requirements defined in Section 6: - ii) In lieu of i., the hardware and software may be accompanied by a Product Design Assessment (PDA) issued by ABS.
 The PDA is subject to review by ABS for potential gaps between the provided capabilities in the PDA and the applicable technical requirements of Section 6. - iii) The hardware and software are to be surveyed by ABS during installation and commissioning to the satisfaction of the attending Surveyors following Section 8.

-9 Service Assessment
+9 Service Assessment (1 June 2022)

-- i) The service providers have established procedures, adequate capacity, qualified and competent staff for providing the services with compliance to recognized QC/QA standards as defined in Section 7; - ii) In lieu of i., the service providers are to be SP approved by ABS at the "Approved" stage.
+- i) The service suppliers have established procedures, adequate capacity, qualified and competent staff for providing the services with compliance to recognized QC/QA standards as defined in Section 7: - ii) In lieu of i., the service suppliers are to be SS recognized by ABS at the "Recognition" stage.
 The risk level and the approved scope is adequate for the corresponding MHM function; - iii) The services are to be audited by ABS at facility and during deployment against the requirements in Section 7 to the satisfaction of the attending Surveyor.

-10 Alternate Means to Credit Survey Requirements (1 October 2020)
+10 Alternate Means to Credit Survey Requirements (1 June 2022)

-When MHM functions are implemented, the survey will use health monitoring reports provided by the approved Service Provider (SP) and the onboard survey will become informed, targeted and less intrusive.
+When MHM functions are implemented, the survey will use health monitoring reports provided by the recognized Service Supplier (SS) and the onboard survey will become informed, targeted and less intrusive.
 This is possible with the development of alternate means to credit survey requirements.
 Each class item that is covered by the SMART (MHM) notation and which has been qualified for implementation of alternate means to credit survey requirements will be identified with an MHM indicator in the ABS Survey Manager.